MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

     - **OS**: Linux
     - **Hosting plan**: Consumption
     - **Resource group**: The resource group containing your Azure Cognitive Search resource.
+        - Note: If this resource group already contains a Windows-based web app, you will not be able to deploy a Linux-based function there.
+Either delete the existing web app or deploy the function to a different resource group.
     - **Storage account**: The storage count where the Margie's Travel docs are stored.
     - **Application Insights**: Skip for now